How to Research Commodities

 Fundamentals often provide a reliable picture of the current and future state of commodity prices and whether they are more likely to move higher or lower over time.

-While fundamental research requires time, effort, and the compilation of data from different sources, technical analysis only requires one pictorial, a price chart.
-Understanding the historical price pattern of a commodity is a terrific way to understand past behavior.
 In the world of commodities, history tends to repeat itself.
 Therefore, a market participant with a keen eye and understanding of statistics and technical studies can look at a price chart and make educated guesses on the future direction of price.

 Since all market participants look at the same historical data, they often come to similar conclusions.
 When a bullish or bearish pattern develops on a price chart, technicians often act in the same way either buying or selling based on the chart formation.
 Chart interpretation often results in a self-fulfilling prophecy for prices as herd behavior often has tremendous influence over prices.